pilotmoon/popclipweb/site/guide/actions.md

 ## About actions

 The buttons that appear in the PopClip bar perform **actions**.
 PopClip comes with a set of [built-in actions](#built-in-actions).
-You can add more actions by installing [extensions](/).
+You can add more actions by installing [extensions](./extensions).

 Actions are context-sensitive, meaning that they only appear when they are relevant.
 So you won't always see all the actions.
-(See also: [Actions not appearing](/).)

 Some actions respond to modifier keys.
 Hold down the modifier key while clicking the action's button to perform the action with the modifier.